tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 but most Japanese learners can't fully acquire them and understand the differences between them until they reach a high level in the language.

+If you studied English before starting Japanese, you had to learn the differences between articles `a` and `the` or demonstratives `this`, `that`, `these` and `those`.
+Undoubtedly they were not easy, particularly at first.
+Often English learners acquire such things only after years of practice.

 When approaching basic grammar, accept that it will take a long time for you to understand all the bits and pieces.
 Don't get frustrated just because you've been learning Japanese for months or years but aren't quite sure when you should use a certain grammar pattern in your speech.
 If you're taking an immersion-based approach to learning a language, you don't really have to do anything.
-As long as you keep immersing, everything will eventually become clear on its own.
+As long as you **keep immersing**, everything will eventually become clear on its own.

 When going through a grammar guide, simply read the explanation of what a structures means,